 - The learning environment is crucial to reducing cognitive load.
 Help your child to create a calming environment to work in with as few distractions as possible.
 Encourage them to turn off their phone, music or the TV whilst revising or doing homework.

 Distractions only add to our working memory. - Help and encourage your child to review information from their lessons as they go along because this will help improve their retention, adding knowledge to their longterm memory.

-For further information, please visit the Rugby Free Secondary School website.
+For further information, please visit the Rugby Free Secondary School YouTube Teaching and Learning page.